 At one-and-a-half acres, this is the largest of the Hamstall Fishery pools but has only nine well-spaced pegs to give anglers privacy.

-Following a major restocking in late autumn 2013, Pool Three now holds mirror carp to over 30lbs as well as commons to over 25lbs and large leather carp.
+Following a major restocking at the end of 2013, Pool Three now holds mirror carp to over 30lbs as well as commons to over 25lbs and large leather carp.
 Because of the size of the fish - nearly all the carp are now over 10lbs - poles are not allowed on this water and stout lines and good sized hooks are recommended with sized 6-10 being advisable for the carp.
 Fishing on this water is by advance booking only.

 Even before the restocking the average fish caught generally came in at around 12lbs.
 For those not after carp there are some excellent quality roach to 2lbs - Tamworth angler Brian Treadwell having taken seven specimens over 2lbs in one sitting the winter before last.
 In addition there are rudd to 1lb, the odd chub up to 4lbs and some excellent perch to 3lbs.